pingcap/docs-tidb-operator/en/restore-from-aws-s3-using-br.md

 ## Restore process

-+ If you grant permissions by accessKey and secretKey, create the `Restore` CR, and restore cluster data as described below:
++ If you grant permissions by importing accessKey and secretKey, create the `Restore` CR, and restore cluster data as described below:

     {{< copyable "shell-regular" >}}